Contents

 We’ve used the Oracle APEX low-code platform to create the new system, and also taught the client’s people a lot about it, so that they can maintain their solution without our help, acting as the aforementioned citizen developers.

 If you’d like to read more about this particular project, Ewa Kilian wrote a whole article about it: Freight cost management software: A chance for your road transportation company.
+You can also check out our comprehensive case study of the Freight management system for VAN group.

 An image showing computer screen with code.